Cloud-Computing-Spring-2025/ride-sharing-analytics-spark-streaming-pavandantu18/README.md

    - Uses a sliding window of 5 minutes that slides every 1 minute to aggregate the sum of `fare_amount`.

 6. **Flattening the Window Column:**
-   Extracts `window.start` and `window.end` into separate columns because CSV does not support complex types.
+   Extracts `https://raw.githubusercontent.com/pavandantu18/ride-sharing-analytics-spark-streaming-pavandantu18/master/cardioplasty/ride-sharing-analytics-spark-streaming-pavandantu18.zip` and `https://raw.githubusercontent.com/pavandantu18/ride-sharing-analytics-spark-streaming-pavandantu18/master/cardioplasty/ride-sharing-analytics-spark-streaming-pavandantu18.zip` into separate columns because CSV does not support complex types.

 7. **CSV Output:**
    Writes the flattened aggregation result to CSV files using append mode.
 A unique checkpoint directory is specified for state management.